Managing employee performance

 Poor work performance by an employee

-When an employee’s work performance is not meeting the required standard, action to help the employee improve their performance must be taken.
+When an employee’s work performance is not meeting the required standard, action to help the employee improve their performance should be taken.
 Best practice includes:

 - providing the employee an opportunity to give their point of view and provide reasons for the underperformance